-A rate of 20% is levied on all taxable supplies, except for certain categories of goods on which a rate of 10% is levied (e.g., pharmaceutical products, books, equipment for physically disabled persons, selected types of foods, etc.).
-A rate of 10% is also levied on accommodation services.
+A rate of 10% is levied on certain categories of goods (e.g., pharmaceutical products, books, equipment for physically disabled persons, selected types of foods, etc.).
+A rate of 10% is also levied on accommodation services, transportation of people by cable cars and ski lifts, restaurant and catering services, entrance fees to sports facilities, fitness centers and recreational parks (artificial swimming pools).